aaltonewmedia/learn.newmedia.dog/content/courses/computational-art-and-design/week-04/_index.md

 - **Color**
   - Color Inspector

-**One exercise per missed day of class.** Add your sketches to our [OpenProcessing](https://openprocessing.org/class/86575) class.
+**Choose one exercise per missed day of class.** Add your sketches to our [OpenProcessing](https://openprocessing.org/class/86575) class.
 There is a collection specifically for this.
 Name your file with the date that you are compensating for and the exercise name from the book.
 For example, `06/09 Butt Generator`.